tjparnell/biotoolbox/docs/apps/manipulate_datasets.md

     for each of the data columns is calculated, transposed (columns become rows), and written to a new data file.
-This is essentially identical to the summary function from the biotoolbox analysis scripts [map\_relative\_data.pl](https://metacpan.org/pod/map_relative_data.pl) and [pull\_features.pl](https://metacpan.org/pod/pull_features.pl).
+This is essentially identical to the summary function from the biotoolbox analysis scripts [get_relative_data](apps/get_relative_data.md) and [pull_features](apps/pull_features.md).
 It assumes that each column has start and stop metadata.
 The program will automatically identify available columns to summarize based on their name.
 In interactive mode, it will request the contiguous range of start and ending columns to summarize.
-The contiguous columns may also be indicated using the --index option.
-The method of summarizing the data can be specified interactively or with the --target option.
+The contiguous columns may also be indicated using the `--index` option.
+The method of summarizing the data can be specified interactively or with the `--target` option.
     Methods include 'mean' (default), 'median', or 'trimmean', where the top and bottom 1% of values are discarded and a mean determined from the remaining 98% of values.
-By default, a new file using the input file base name appended with '\_&lt;method>\_summary' is written, or a filename may be specified using the --out option.
+By default, a new file using the input file base name appended with '\_&lt;method>\_summary' is written, or a filename may be specified using the `--out` option.

 - **export** (menu option **x**)

     Export the data into a simple tab-delimited text file that contains no metadata or header information.
 Non-values '.' are converted to
     true nulls.
-If an output file name is specified using the --outfile option, it will be used.
+If an output file name is specified using the `--outfile` option, it will be used.
 Otherwise, a possible filename will be suggested based on the input file name.
 If any modifications are made to the data structure, a normal data file will still be written.
     Note that this could overwrite the exported file if the output file name was specified on the command line, as both file write subroutines will use the same name!

-- **treeview** (menu option **i**)

-    Export the data to the CDT format compatible with both Treeview and Cluster programs for visualizing and/or generating clusters.
-Specify the columns containing a unique name and the columns to be analyzed (e.g.
-    \--index &lt;name>,&lt;start-stop>).
-Extraneous columns are removed.
-    Additional manipulations on the columns may be performed prior to exporting.
-These may be chosen interactively or using the codes listed below and specified using the --target option.

-        su - decreasing sort by sum of row values sm - decreasing sort by mean of row values cg - median center features (rows)
-        cd - median center datasets (columns)
-        zd - convert columns to Z-scores
-        pd - convert columns to percentile ranks
-        L2 - convert values to log2
-        L10 - convert values to log10
-        n0 - convert nulls to 0.0

-    A simple Cluster data text file is written (default file name "&lt;basename>.cdt"), but without the GWEIGHT column or EWEIGHT row.
-The original file will not be rewritten.

 - **rewrite** (menu option **W**)